almorcrette/gilded-rose-js/README.md

 ### 9. Yet more refactoring - extracting classes

-I now extract classes for each of the special categories which inherit from the Item class: `AgedBrie`, `BackstagePass`, and `ConjuredItem`.
+I now extract classes for each of the special categories which inherit from the Item class: `AgedBrie`, `BackstagePass`, `ConjuredItem` and `Sulfuras`.

 The Item class is given `.updateQuality` method for standard items, as well as the methods for common patterns: `._isInDate`, `_boostQuality` and `._reduceQuality`.